awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.XMLDB.md

    1. For **Major engine version**, choose **11\.2**\.

-   For more information, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.
+   For more information, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

 1. Add the **XMLDB** option to the option group\.
-For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+For more information about adding options, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

-## Removing the Oracle XML DB Option<a name="Oracle.Options.XMLDB.Remove"></a>
+## Removing the Oracle XML DB option<a name="Oracle.Options.XMLDB.Remove"></a>

 You can remove the XML DB option from a DB instance running version 11g\.

 To remove the XML DB option from a DB instance running version 11g, do one of the following:
 + To remove the XMLDB option from multiple DB instances, remove the XMLDB option from the option group they belong to\.
 This change affects all DB instances that use the option group\.
-For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
+For more information, see [Removing an option from an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + To remove the XMLDB option from a single DB instance, modify the DB instance and specify a different option group that doesn't include the XMLDB option\.
 You can specify the default \(empty\) option group, or a different custom option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.